nemethmik/cristina10/README.md

 - Copy *.eslintrc.json* from the other project
   - npm i -D @typescript-eslint/eslint-plugin @typescript-eslint/parser eslint
 - **npm install @vaadin/vaadin-button @vaadin/vaadin-grid @vaadin/vaadin-text-field** for the example app as suggested in [How to use Web Components in a JavaScript project](https://youtu.be/88Sa-SlHRxk)

+So this project is just a regular TypeScript project not using Lit Element.

 ## tswebcomp
 After the *tsorchids* remake, I started experimenting with web components foloowing [JH Web Components Custom Elements, Templates and the Shadow DOM, 2019](https://youtu.be/_Tr9ZcXcMjQ) and the subsequent two parts.